 If you’re after instructions from the Brutal Doom project then you’re out of luck, a real snag when you’re using OS X or Linux and can’t work out what is wrong (developers, please take note).

 In the end I had to settle for an OS X port of GZDoom after Zandronum flatly refused to run and ZDoom wouldn’t load the .PK3.
 Both explicitly supported engines feature a new hardware-based OpenGL renderer, improved textures and lighting and the odd fix here and there.
 There are also a few extras like freelook, a console and a ton of options to customise the experience (more on this later).

-You can grab Zandronum here or GZDoom here.
+You can grab Zandronum here or GZDoom here [No Longer Available].
 If you’re a Mac OS X user then grab the GZDoom fork here.
 Extract and install as normal, then head over to ModDB and grab Brutal Doom.
 It goes without saying that you should download the version that corresponds with the Doom version you’ll be using.

 Installation is pretty simple, but follow the instructions provided with whichever engine port you use to put your registered .WAD in the right folder (for OS X it was Documents/GZDoom) and put the Brutal Doom .PK3 file in the same directory.